 Is your business prepared for the food product labelling changes?

-The new Country of Origin Labelling requirements come into play in less than 6 months – make sure you’re prepared!
+The new Country of Origin Labelling requirements come into play in from 1 July 2018 – make sure you’re prepared!

 Do you grow, produce, manufacture, distribute, import or sell food products?
-If so, your business has less than 6 months to comply with the new Country of Origin food Labelling requirements.
+If so, your business has until 1 July 2018 to comply with the new Country of Origin food Labelling requirements.

 The two-year transition period commenced in July 2016 and the new labelling requirements are mandatory from 1 July 2018.